elmeilgyahmed/AI-Developer-Task---Maid/README.md

 ## Files
 1. Dataset - This folder contains the raw data and database files in SQLite format.
-2. EDA_Maid - Notebook for EDA process and training the model as well as all insights for the trained model.
+2. Maids_EDA - Notebook for EDA process and training the model as well as all insights for the trained model.
 3. endpoint.py - Flask API endpoint to receive requests from the Spring Boot app to make predictions on the device price.
 4. svm_model.joblib - the trained model weights.
 To be used in the prediction process.
 5. endpoint - This folder has Spring Boot app files and dependencies.